 by Staff Writers

-Applicants must submit proposals electronically by 4:30 p.m.
+Applicants must submit their proposals electronically by 4:30 p.m.
 EST, Nov.
-12. NASA will select the payloads by Jan.
-31, 2013.
-Selection does not guarantee a launch opportunity.
-The selected spacecraft will be eligible for flight after final negotiations when a launch opportunity arises.
-NASA will not provide funding for the development of the small satellites.
+25. NASA will select the payloads by Feb.
+6, 2015, but selection does not guarantee a launch opportunity.

 Microsat News and Nanosat News at SpaceMart.com